PaperMC/docs/docs/paper/dev/api/scheduler.md

 ##### Using BukkitRunnable

-The `BukkitRunnable` class is a class that implements `Runnable` and holds a `BukkitTask` instance.
+`BukkitRunnable` is a class that implements `Runnable` and holds a `BukkitTask` instance.
 This means that you do not need to access the task from inside the `run()` method, you can simply use the `this.cancel` method:

 ```java